Bradzie/DriftoutIO/README.md

 I'm slowly approaching the planned criteria I had imagined months ago when I had just started development.
 Version numbers allow me to reflect how close I am to what I feel is the a release.

+We are currently at: V0.6

-V0.6 All upgrades functional   <--- We are here :)
+- V0.6 All upgrades functional
-V0.7 Optimise GUI
+- V0.7 Optimise GUI
-v0.8 Mobile integration
+- v0.8 Mobile integration
-v0.9 10 Classes, 4 Maps
+- v0.9 10 Classes, 4 Maps
-V1.0 Round modifiers
+- V1.0 Round modifiers

 ## Bugs: